 What is it?

-It’s your Core Number.
+We call it your Core Number.

-Know your Core Number
+Find Your Core Number

 The days of asking people to give simply because you’re a nonprofit are long gone.